Mozu/base-blank-theme/README.md

 ```
 Replace `1.2.3` with the desired version number.

-### Update your references directory with released patches or updates to the Core4 or Core5 themes
+### Update your references directory with released patches or updates to the Core themes
 ```bash
 grunt updatereferences
 ```